Teaching with the News

 After the simulation, have students step out of their roles as advocates for their assigned options.
 Ask them what they think about the different options.
 How do they think each of these options affect the U.S. relationship with Syria in the long term?
 The U.S. relationship with the rest of the world?
 How would it affect people in the United States?
 What about people in Syria?
 What values and beliefs underlie each option?
 What role do students believe the United States should have in addressing this issue and other international issues?

 Now have students consider what policies they would suggest the United States pursue regarding Syria.
-You may want students to complete the final section of their KWL (Know-Want to Know-Learned) handout.
 What aspects of the different options do students support?
 What policies are students concerned about?
 Can students identify some of the difficult trade-offs that policymakers face?
 What do students think should be the primary aim of U.S. policy regarding Syria?
 What policies would achieve this aim?

 Let Your Voice Be Heard